jao321/HeavyBuilder/README.md

 YOURLIGHCHAINSEQUENCE
 ```

-If you are running it on TCRs the chain labels should be A for the alpha chain and B for the beta chain.
-On nanobodies the fasta file should only contain a heavy chain labelled H.

 ## Issues and Pull requests

-Please submit issues and pull requests on this <a href="https://github.com/brennanaba/ImmuneBuilder">repo</a>.
+Please submit issues and pull requests on this <a href="https://github.com/jao321/ImmuneBuilder_plus_heavy">repo</a>.

 ### Known issues